Biographies Characteristics Analysis

 11. Canada has more lakes than the rest of the world combined.

-12. The smallest states: Vatican - about 0.44 sq. km.
-Population 770; Monaco - approximately 1.9 sq. km.
+12. The smallest states: Vatican City - approximately 0.44 square meters. km.
+Population 770 people; Monaco - approximately 1.9 sq. km.
 Population - 32,000 people; Nauru - approximately 21 sq. km.
-Population of 13,000; Tuvalu - approximately 25 sq. km.
+Population 13,000; Tuvalu - approximately 25 sq. km.
 Population - 12,000 people; San Marino - approximately 61 sq. km.
-Population of 29,000 people.
+Population: 29,000 people.

-13. Streets in Japan do not have names.
+13. Streets in Japan have no names.

 14. Persia changed its name to Iran in 1935.